paritytech/soketto/RELEASING.md

    far the version needs to be bumped based on the changes to date.
 If unsure what to bump the version to (eg is it a major, minor or patch release), check with the Parity Tools team.

-2. Make sure that the tests pass (also checking that all examples compile).
+2. Make sure that the tests pass.

    ```
    cargo test
-   cargo test --examples
    ```

    If anything fails, it's likely worth fixing the failures in a PR and postponing the release.
 Minor